qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/dynamics.md

   }
 ```

-The `odChange` `Dynamic` will show the change issued if change is issued, and will be cleared back to zero whenever anything else happens.
+The `odChange` `Dynamic` will be used to display the change issued from the machine, which will be cleared back to zero whenever anything else happens.

 The `odVend` `Dynamic` will show the name of the product that is vended in the event of a successful sale, will show an error message if an error occurred, and will be cleared back to an empty string whenever anything else happens.